Sponsor a child in India

 Maybe you'd like to sponsor one of the children below instead?
 Alternatively, you can try a different search or call our Supporter Care team on 01908 84 10 10 who can help you with your original search.

-Your sponsorship can change Nimiria's world, and her community, for good.
+Your sponsorship can change Amos's world, and his community, for good.

 How Sponsorship Helps

 When you sponsor a child for £26 a month you change a child's life but you'll be helping many.
 You'll transform their life by creating lasting changes for their entire community.
 Your donations will be combined with those from other sponsors to equip the community with clean water, nutritious food, healthcare, education and ways to earn a living - everything they need to give their children a healthy, happy childhood.
 Learn more about how Child Sponsorship works.